Room-2015

 When Al mocks Smail’s hat, or dances with his snobbish wife, or crashes into his new boat, each scene is rich with goofy comic timing.

 Without a doubt, my favorite scene is the “doody” scene in the resort pool.
-It is laugh-out-loud raucous as a candy bar tossed into the water is thought to be something else.
+It is laugh-out-loud raucous, as a candy bar tossed into the water is mistaken for something else.

 The star of this scene is Lois Kibbee, who plays Judge Smail’s wife.